azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_03.md

-# Challenge 3: Use GitHub Actions with Azure Machine Learning
+# Challenge 3: Use GitHub Actions with Azure Machine Learning for MLOps

 Get started with [GitHub Actions](https://docs.github.com/en/actions) to train a model on Azure Machine Learning.

-This article will teach you how to create a GitHub Actions workflow that builds and deploys a machine learning model to [Azure Machine Learning](./overview-what-is-azure-machine-learning.md).
+This challenge will teach you how to create a GitHub Actions workflow that builds and deploys a machine learning model to Azure Machine Learning.
 You'll train a [scikit-learn](https://scikit-learn.org/) linear regression model on the NYC Taxi dataset.

 GitHub Actions uses a workflow YAML (.yml) file in the `/.github/workflows/` path in your repository.
 This definition contains the various steps and parameters that make up the workflow.
 These steps include **data preparation, model training, testing and scoring**.